markcalendario/auralyze/readme.md

 # 🎧 Auralyze

 **Auralyze** is a web-based AI tool that transcribes and summarizes spoken audio using advanced speech recognition and natural language processing.
-Upload or drop audio files to get clean, concise summaries of conversations, meetings, and voice notes.
+Upload or drop audio files to get clean, concise summaries of conversations, meetings, and voice notes. **This is an introductory project to NLP.**

 ---